 - Shoot for a gradual increase and decrease in temperature of cheesecake for best results.
 Room temperature eggs and cream cheese will help avoid your cheesecake cracking when baking.
 Allowing the dessert to fully cool off before placing in the refrigerator avoids condensation and potential sogginess.

-- Yes, like most cheesecakes, you can freeze Keto Pumpkin Cheesecake to serve later.
-Just plan on ample thawing time.
+Yes, like most cheesecakes, you this keto pumpkin cheesecake can freeze well, either as the entire cheesecake or individual slices, to serve later.
+Just plan on ample thawing time for the frozen dessert.

 - 24 oz full fat cream cheese , softened (3 standard packages)

 - 1 tablespoon vanilla extract

 - 1 ½ teaspoon cinnamon